The information collected will be used to complement the Labour Force Survey in order to monitor the economic well-being of individuals and families.

 As soon as data from a particular year of the Canadian Income Survey have been processed, the survey results are announced in The Daily, Statistics Canada's official release bulletin.

-- Questionnaires, definitions, data sources and methods: survey number 5200
+- For more information about this survey (questionnaires, definitions, data sources and methods used): survey number 5200